dougmiller/theMetaCityArticles/013-lets-make-a-terrible-markdown-extension-pt1.5.md

-Title: Lets make a terrible Markdown extension pt1.5 - Build and deployment
+Title: Let's make a terrible Markdown extension pt1.5 - Build and deployment
-Blurb: Second part of making a Python Markdown extension Tags:Markdown,Python
+Blurb: First and a half part of making a Python Markdown extension where we set up the files, installation, so we can get to work.
+URL: lets-make-a-terrible-markdown-extension-pt1-5-build-and-deployment
+Tags:Markdown,Python
 Parent:12